-Temporary art displays can keep the public interested and also informed as to current or interesting art trends.
+Temporary art displays such as the “Obstacle Art Path” can keep the public interested and also informed as to current or interesting art trends.
 We love seeing the temporary art displays on Heights Boulevard in Houston.
 The “True South” exhibit was one example of why we enjoy such presentations.
 The Trail of Art was another one we enjoyed.
 It is terrific to have permanent exhibits such as the Henry Moore sculpture in Eleanor Tinsley Park near downtown Houston.
 We delight in short-term as well as permanent exhibits when it comes to viewing art.

 Beautiful Lawn Areas